 Timesharing Agreements and Modifications

 When married couples go through a divorce, one of the most common follow-up questions is who will have custody of any minor children or how to create or modify a timesharing schedule or parenting agreement.
+Timeshare lawyers florida can assist in navigating these concerns and help ensure the best interests of the child are protected.

 The Florida Legislature handles child rearing with the utmost importance and looks to the best interest of the child when making custody determinations.

-Attorney for Timesharing Agreements in Ft.
-Lauderdale, FL
+Attorney for Timesharing Agreements in South Florida

 Understanding the limits and avenues of Florida law, when creating a parenting plan with a former spouse or partner, can be much easier with an attorney who has handled these cases before.

-Overview of Florida Alimony in Broward County
+Overview of Florida Alimony in South Florida

-Florida Child Timesharing Plan
+South Florida Child Timesharing Plan

 According to Florida Statute § 61.13(c), the court shall determine all matters relating to the parenting and timesharing of minor children in accordance with the best interests of the child.
 The court will order a parenting plan to include time shared equally between both parents unless the court finds that the shared responsibility would be detrimental to the child.
+If you’re facing challenges related to parenting agreements and seeking guidance, consulting with florida timesharing attorneys can help clarify your legal options and ensure your parental rights are protected.

-Specifically, the Statute states that modifying a timesharing agreement requires a showing of a "substantial, material, and unanticipated change in circumstances."
+Specifically, the Statute states that modifying a timesharing agreement requires a showing of a “substantial, material, and unanticipated change in circumstances.”
 Florida public policy necessitates that each minor child has frequent and continuing contact with both parents after the parents separate or their marriage dissolves.
+In such cases, working with a paternity test attorney in South Florida can provide essential support, especially when legal modifications are necessary for the well-being of the child.

 Modifying a Florida Timesharing Agreement

 According to Florida Statute § 61.13(d)(3), in order to modify a timesharing schedule, the best interest of the child shall be the primary consideration.
 Thus, a parental timesharing plan cannot be modified without showing that the requesting parent suffered a substantial, material, and unanticipated change in circumstances and the modification would be in the best interest of the child.
+If you’re navigating such legal complexities related to the modification of timesharing florida, consulting a child support attorney in South Florida can provide the guidance you need to protect your parental rights and ensure the child’s well-being.

 When considering the best interest of the child, the court will look at the following factors:

-• the ability or willingness of each parent to facilitate and encourage a close and continuing parent-child relationship;
+- The ability or willingness of each parent to facilitate and encourage a close and continuing parent-child relationship;

-• the ability or willingness of each parent to honor the timesharing schedule and to be reasonable when changes are required;
+- The ability or willingness of each parent to honor the timesharing schedule and to be reasonable when changes are required;

-• the anticipated division of parental responsibilities after litigation, including how parental responsibilities are delegated;
+- The anticipated division of parental responsibilities after litigation, including how parental responsibilities are delegated;

-• the length of time the child has lived in a stable, satisfactory environment and the desire to maintain continuity;
+- The length of time the child has lived in a stable, satisfactory environment and the desire to maintain continuity;

-• the geographic viability of the parenting plan;
+- The geographic viability of the parenting plan;

-• the needs of school-age children and the amount of time to be spent traveling to effectuate the parenting plan;
+- The needs of school-age children and the amount of time to be spent traveling to effectuate the parenting plan;

-• the mental and physical health of the parents;
+- The mental and physical health of the parents;

-• the home, school, and community record of the child;
+- The home, school, and community record of the child;

-• the reasonable preference of the child;
+- The reasonable preference of the child;

-• the demonstrated knowledge, capacity, and disposition of each parent to be informed of the child's circumstances;
+- The demonstrated knowledge, capacity, and disposition of each parent to be informed of the child’s circumstances;

-• the demonstrated capacity and disposition of each parent to provide a consistent routine for the child, such as discipline, daily schedules, meals, and bedtime;
+- The demonstrated capacity and disposition of each parent to provide a consistent routine for the child, such as discipline, daily schedules, meals, and bedtime;

-• the demonstrated capacity of each parent to communicate with and keep the other parent informed of issues and activities regarding the minor child;
+- The demonstrated capacity of each parent to communicate with and keep the other parent informed of issues and activities regarding the minor child;

-• evidence of domestic violence, sexual violence, child abuse, abandonment, or neglect;
+- Evidence of domestic violence, sexual violence, child abuse, abandonment, or neglect;

-• evidence that either parent has knowingly provided false information to the court regarding any prior or pending action regarding domestic violence, sexual violence, child abuse, abandonment, or neglect;
+- Evidence that either parent has knowingly provided false information to the court regarding any prior or pending action regarding domestic violence, sexual violence, child abuse, abandonment, or neglect;

-• the demonstrated capacity and disposition of each parent to participate and be involved in the child's school and extracurricular activities;
+- The demonstrated capacity and disposition of each parent to participate and be involved in the child’s school and extracurricular activities;

-• the demonstrated capacity and disposition of each parent to maintain a substance abuse free environment;
+- The demonstrated capacity and disposition of each parent to maintain a substance abuse-free environment;

-• the demonstrated capacity of each parent to protect the child from the ongoing litigation;
+- The demonstrated capacity of each parent to protect the child from the ongoing litigation;

-• the demonstrated capacity of each parent to meet the child's developmental needs; and
+- The demonstrated capacity of each parent to meet the child’s developmental needs; and any other factor relevant to a parenting plan.

 The Substantial Change Test